home-assistant/home-assistant.io/source/_docs/authentication/providers.markdown

 When you log in from one of these networks, you will be asked which user account to use and won't need to enter a password.

 <p class='note info'>
-The [multi-factor authentication module](/docs/authentication/multi-factor-auth/) will not participate in the login process if you using this auth provider.
+The [multi-factor authentication module](/docs/authentication/multi-factor-auth/) will not participate in the login process if you are using this auth provider.
 </p>

 Here is an example in `configuration.yaml` to set up Trusted Networks: